oviano/sokol-multithread/README.md

 When creating or updating resources, buffers etc. it is up to the caller to ensure that any pointers passed into an add_command_xxx() command remain valid until the actual underlying sg_xxx() command is issued from the render thread.

-To help with this, you can supply an optional completion callback to certain add_command_xxx() calls which will be called later after the command has been executed.
+To help with this, you can supply an optional completion callback to certain add_command_xxx() calls which will be called after the command has been executed and access to the memory is no longer required.

 To keep things simple, this call is always made in the same thread as the original renderer->add_command_xxx() was made.